-Pre-Placement Planning Conference: The student, teacher, and the Career and Technical Education Internship site supervisor must participate in a pre-placement conference.
+Pre-Placement Planning Conference: The student, teacher, and the workplace-learning site supervisor must participate in a pre-placement conference.
 It is also recommended that the parent/guardian of the student be included in the pre-placement planning conference.
 Pre-placement planning is essential in designing learning experiences that are appropriate for each individual's learning needs and career interests.
 Also, it is critical that all parties involved understand and agree on time schedules, expectations, training/learning activities, and evaluation methods.
-The internship agreement should be signed by the student, teacher/coordinator, parent/guardian, and the Career and Technical Education Internship site supervisor.
+The internship agreement should be signed by the student, teacher/coordinator, parent/guardian, and the workplace-learning site supervisor.

-Career and Technical Education Internship Site: The following criteria should be met when choosing the Career and Technical Education Internship site:
+Workplace-Learning Site: The following criteria should be met when choosing the workplace-learning site:

-The internship must allow experiences that utilize both skills and knowledge directly related to the student's career goal and the career and technical course/program in which the student is enrolled or has completed.
+The workplace experience must allow experiences that utilize both skills and knowledge directly related to the student's career goal and the career and technical course/program in which the student is enrolled or has completed.

-The internship must provide opportunities for rotation through a wide variety of increasingly responsible experiences beyond routine activities.
+The workplace experience must provide opportunities for rotation through a wide variety of increasingly responsible experiences beyond routine activities.

-The internship must provide skilled workplace-learning site supervisors and/or mentors who are interested and willing to assist the student.
+The workplace experience must provide skilled workplace-learning site supervisors and/or mentors who are interested and willing to assist the student.

-The internship must provide a safe and ethically sound environment with up-to-date facilities and equipment.
-The internship must adhere to all state and federal laws and rules regarding the employment of minors.
-The internship must not displace a paid employee.
+The workplace experience must provide a safe and ethically sound environment with up-to-date facilities and equipment.
+The workplace experience must adhere to all state and federal laws and rules regarding the employment of minors.
+The workplace experience must not displace a paid employee.